Net Zero Strategy

 Research learnings have been many and the body of work is being showcased in lectures on the Sustainable Energy Futures and Climate Change, Management & Finance MSc Programmes at Imperial College; hence positively impacting the knowledge of students who will later be responsible of applying their skills in the real world.
 Also, the partnership has also been collaborator of EPSRC and NERC research projects over the years.

 Imperial’s relationship with Sainsbury’s is multifaceted, spanning a number of Faculties and Institutes, with collaborative research addressing challenges related to the sustainable built environment and transport, agri-tech, supply chain decarbonisation and risk assessment, amongst others.
 To find out more about the broader relationship, please contact Fabian Lim at Corporate Partnerships.

 "It has been a great relationship with both sides gaining valuable insights and we’re really looking forward to continue making breakthroughs that can have a positive impact on the environment" - David Merefield, Carbon, Utilities & Engineering Manager at Sainsbury’s Supermarkets Ltd.

-"As a team we plan to work together on using state-of-the-art models to develop new low carbon know-how that helps ensure organisations are well positioned to respond to the effects of climate change" - Prof Nilay Shah, Head of Department of Chemical Engineering
+"As a team we plan to work together on using state-of-the-art models to develop new low carbon know-how that helps ensure organisations are well positioned to respond to the effects of climate change" - Prof Nilay Shah, Professor in Process Systems Engineering